Juru people

 The Juru people, also known as Yuru, are a group of Aboriginal people of the state of Queensland, Australia.

 Country

 In Norman Tindale's estimate, the Yuru had some 1,200 mi2 of land, extending northwards from Bowen to the Burdekin River at the site of Home Hill.
 Their southwestern limits ran to the Bogie Range, and south to Mount Pleasant and Mount Abbot.
 On the coast they were at Upstart Bay.
 They were neighbours of the Bindal.

 Language

-The Juru people spoke the Yuru language, now extinct, also known as one of the Lower Burdekin languages.
+The Juru people spoke the Yuru language, now extinct.

 Native title

 Descendants of the Juru people put in a claim for their native title rights in 2010 who are and only are the following apicals Emily Pickard, Nelle Stell/Steal, Rosie Wake (mother of William and Emma Nicol, and Roger Heron), Lena Taylor, Jinnie Ross, Con Lymburner, Eliza Lampton (Mother of Arthur Lampton) and William Morrell and his wife Bessie Rook.
 Their rights over 176,00 ha in an area of land between Bowen and Ayr were recognised in 2014, and a Federal Court recognised a further claim in 2015 to another 7570 ha.
 A conflict emerged over Juru claims for compensation from the owners of some 130 huts located around the mouth of the Elliot River and Curlewis, which as of 2016 had not been settled.